DanielSpeir/Rust/README.md

 In the first example, we use Rust's 'renderView' function to send a view file to the 'blog' Route on a Get Request.

-In the second example, we employ two different methods to manually print a string inside the Response Method Scope.
+In the second example, we employ two different methods to manually print a string inside the Response Method Scope for a Post Request.
 The first is to simply echo it, and the second is to return it.
 Every Response Method can, but is not required, to return a value.
 A null or true return will always render the Route as expected; however, a false return will render the "otherwise" Route and throw a 404 response.

 The third example passes a string argument to the delete method, which is the equivalent of manually returning a string within a Closure object.

-#### Method Overview: get, post, put, patch, and delete
+#### Method Overview: get(), post(), put(), patch(), and delete()
 Only one of the REST methods (get, post, put, patch, and delete) are rendered at a time.
 Rust determines which one to serve up by matching it to the server's Request Method variable at the time of render.
-This allows for the building of RESTful APIs.
+This allows for the building of RESTful endpoints.

 #### Method Overview: response
 The 'response' method is rendered in the absence of any other applicable request.
 For instance, if you were to define only a 'response' method within a Route Scope, then Rust would render that method for every request made to that Route, regardless of the Request Method.
 However, if you supplied both a 'get' and 'response' method, Rust would render the 'get' method on a Get Request, and the 'response' method on every remaining request type (post, put, patch, delete, etc.).

-#### Method overview:  before, beforeAll, beforeChildren
+#### Method overview:  before(), beforeAll(), beforeChildren()

 The 'before' methods are middleware functions that are rendered before all other requests to a Route.
 The 'beforeAll' and 'beforeChildren' function are restricted to use within a Parent Route Scope, while the 'before' method can be used in both a Parent Route Scope and Child Route Scope.
 These are especially useful, for example, in authenticating user access to an API endpoint before that endpoint is rendered.